inclusionAI/Ling/README.md

 ### MindIE

-This topic describes the main steps to run an Ling MoE model based on Huawei NPU cards and the MindIE inference framework
+This subject outlines the primary processes for executing a Ling MoE model with specified hardware and the MindIE inference framework.

-#### Hardware Requirements

-- The MoE Plus model requires at least 2 Atlas 800I A2 (8\*64G) servers.
-- The MoE Lite model requires at least 1 Atlas 800I A2 (8\*64G) server.

 #### Configure preparation